willnode/deobfuscator/README.md

 #### `simplifyNumberExp`

 Similar like `simplifyNumber`, but also merges number operations (e.g. `-1 + 2`).
 Because it's flexibility, it only detect regular number.
 Proceed with caution.

+#### `splitVar`

+Split two or more concatenated `const`/`let`/`var` definitions in a selected single expression.
+It does not simply naively replace `,`, it's aware about array/object presence.
+Because of that you can't just select multiple functions and expect it gots the effect too.
+Still kinda useful for readability.

 Feel free to requests other operation ideas in Issue Tracker.